 Finally, Tenn.
 Code Ann.
 4-5-310(a)(3) requires that the Hearing Officer grant a petition for intervention only upon determining that "the interests of justice and the orderly and prompt conduct of the proceedings will not be impaired by allowing intervention."
-The petitioner in this matter, Kingsport, has no objection to the requests to intervene filed by the Consumer Advocate or ETEC in this matter.
-Therefore, given the nature of the proceeding, the promptness of the requests to intervene, and lack of opposition thereto, the Hearing Officer finds that neither intervention should unduly delay or prejudice the administration of these proceedings.
+Kingsport does not oppose the Consumer Advocate's intervention in this matter.
+Therefore, given the nature of the proceeding, the promptness of the Petition to Intervene, and lack of opposition thereto, the Hearing Officer finds that the Consumer Advocate's intervention should not unduly delay or prejudice the administration of these proceedings.

 THEREFORE, upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of the consumers of electric services provided by Kingsport may be determined in this proceeding.
-Further, that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, and ETEC is a group of actual Kingsport industrial customers.
-Further, that these requests to intervene were timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
-For these reasons, the Hearing Officer concludes that both the Consumer Advocate's Petition to Intervene and the Petition to Intervene of East Tennessee Energy Consumers should be granted.
+Further, the Hearing Officer finds that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, and its Petition to Intervene was timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
+For these reasons, the Hearing Officer concludes that the Consumer Advocate's Petition to Intervene should be granted.